tytydraco/yessleep/out/Dont_Ever_Move_to_Moongrove.md

 The light from the moon shone dimly amongst all of us.
 "Seven minutes!"
 I heard someone yelling and almost immediately I heard gross sounds of kisses.
 I felt a nudge on my shoulder.

 I sighed.
-If I was committed to the 'acting-out' gig, I would make out with whoever it was, and that's what I decided to do.
-I closed my eyes and placed on my hands on the chest, but before I could explain it, something shifted.
+If I was committed to this whole "acting out" thing, I might as well go through with it.
+I closed my eyes and placed my hands on the person’s chest.
+But before I could process it, something *shifted*.
-I ignored it, and then I heard violent screams... that sounded like me.
-Like I made them, but it was not coming from my chest.
-I looked around, and people looked at me and started shouting and screaming.
-Everyone I knew, was looking at me, like I were some monster.
-Confused I looked down.
-I saw.. me?
-In shock.
-Samantha next to me.
-I looked at Samantha, Like, closely looked at her, and it was like..
-I heard her thoughts.

-"I am sorry Karla.
-I am really sorry..
-I needed my sister back."
-Wait.. what was she talking about.
-I saw her, hug me?
-Or really, whatever that looked like me.
-I looked into a distance.
 I now had jaundiced teeth.
 My mouth was dripping saliva, I looked like an ugly creature... that was doomed.

+Then, I heard violent screams.

+Screams that sounded like me.
+But they weren’t coming from my chest.

+I opened my eyes—and realized everyone was staring at me.
+Horrified.

+I looked down and saw... *me*.

+And that was when I knew—I'd been switched.

+I looked at Samantha, like REALLY looked at her, and it was like I could hear her.
+"Sorry, I had to save my sister" She said but she wasn't speaking.
+It was her thoughts I figured.

 I ran, but not on my two legs, but like an animal, to the only place I knew would do something.. to the only person who I knew, could put me out of this.
 Except my father was home, Samantha by his side, and Karla on the other, How'd they get here before me.
+And what were they even trying to explain?

 I was in the same position where I saw the form I assumed.. many months earlier.
 I looked at my dad, and he looked at me..
 The human form of me, pointed at me and muttered something, but I looked at my dad.
 He knew right?
 He had to know?

 Every night, at 11 since then, he had placed different notes on the table that faced our garden, which always read
 "Please switch with someone else, my kitten.
 This is how your mother died here.
 I should have never moved back here."
 But I didn't feel like condemning someone else with the cruel fate of living in the shadows, hunting for grubs on a rock to survive, looking at yourself from afar, knowing that it is an impostor that's living your life.
 And I spent my days following that awful switch.
 Wondering how my mother died.
 Only today, after months, as I saw my dad send away the impostor me away for college, something he had always told me he would never, as I felt my energy leaking out of me like a faucet had been opened, did I realize.
 My mother too was switched.
 She too was in the same situation as I was. she too refused to switch.
 I guess that's why my dad hated my mother.
 I guess that's why he tried hammering pragmatism and survival instincts since I was a kid.
 And like I was attaining enlightenment, I realized.
 Every-time someone moves to Moongrove and the predecessor creature refused to switch, a random girl would be picked on a new moon, and thence, the the cycle repeats
 But why did my dad still seem to care for the fake Karla?
 I guess he wanted to cherish the vestige of me, before I perished.
 He knew.
 I weep for him, for the souls that so loved life that they were ready to condemn others with hell as life.
 I weep for the ones that passed like me..
 So, with the last amount of energy I have left in me, I say this to you.

 **Don't ever move to Moongrove.
 Please, let this tradition die with me.**